quiquee/obc-docs/protocol-spec.md

 Open Blockchain ledger allows compliance with regulations, and ledger entries are auditable in whole or in part.
 In collaboration with participants, auditors may obtain time-based certificates to allow viewing the ledger and linking transactions to provide an accurate assessment of the operations.

 Techonologically, Open Blockchain is a fabric of blockchain, where Bitcoin could be a simple application built on Open Blockchain.
 It is a modular architecture allowing components to be plug-and-play by implementing this protocol specification.
 It features powerful container technology to host any main stream language for smart contracts development.
-Leveraging familiar and proven technologies is the moto of the fabric architecture.
+Leveraging familiar and proven technologies is the motto of the fabric architecture.

 ### 1.2 Why Open Blockchain?